Information-based inference for singular models and finite sample sizes: A frequentist information criterion: Applications of QIC

-In this section we have two principal aims: (i) To present a model selection analysis using \AIC, \BIC{} and \FIC{} and (ii) To demonstrate the dependence of the \FIC{} complexity on the model fitting algorithm.
-We present a model of simulated data inspired by the measurements of the seasonal dependence of the neutrino intensity detected at {\it Super-Kamiokande} using Fourier regression.
-This will be a {\it toy model} in the sense that we will idealize and simplify the analysis in the interest of clarity and to facilitate analytic approximations, whilst providing examples of both sloppy ($\Comp<K$) and singular behavior ($\Comp\gg K$).
+In this example we have two principal aims: (i) to explore the behavior of QIC in the context of a singular model with large complexity and (ii) to demonstrate the dependence of the \QIC{} complexity on the model fitting algorithm.
+We present a model of simulated data inspired by the measurements of the seasonal dependence of the neutrino intensity detected at {\it Super-Kamiokande} \citep{Fukuda:2002uc}.